We are looking for Ministry Interns to join the team at St Andrew the Great for one or two years from August 2021.

 Applicants need to be eager to serve humbly, demonstrate a good grasp of Christian truth and knowledge of the Bible, model Christian living, and have a genuine interest in exploring whether full-time Christian ministry is for them.
-Full information can be found lower down this page or in PDF form here
+Full information can be found lower down this page.

 There are also lots of opportunities for gospel ministry.
 Each Ministry Intern is assigned a major and a minor ministry area, and will be able to try out giving talks and leading Bible studies, doing evangelism, children or youth work, as meeting individuals in a one to one relationship for pastoral care and discipleship.